S203932/AARC3-WP4-Policy-Registration-API/README.md

     ]
 ```

-Lastly, it needs to be mentioned that the optional `jurisdiction` to the `policy_class` is a seperate field that can be provided:
+Lastly, it needs to be mentioned that the optional `jurisdiction` to the `policy_class` is a separate field that can be provided:
 ```
 "policy": {
   ...